|BCIT BROADCAST TELEVISION DIPLOMA|

-In addition to regular textbooks and supplies, Television & Video Production students must supply the following additional resources to ensure they can participate in classes, and deliver assignments to meet learning outcomes.
+In addition to textbooks and stationary, Television & Video Production students must supply additional resources to ensure they can participate in classes, and deliver assignments to meet learning outcomes.
+These resources include:

 - cell phone with voice mail (must have silent mode)